iconifyit/json-to-model/README.md

 **DO NOT** add type delcarations to meta properties (those with two underscores at the beginning of the name).

-NB : On the roadmap I plan to add complex type validations like `url`, `email`, etc.
+NB : On the roadmap I plan to add complex type validations like `url`, `email`, etc. The best way to learn how to use the package is probably looking at the files in `test`, in particular the `definitions`.
+The markup is very simple and easy-to-understand.
+It's just JSON with a few extra properties to tell the parser how you intend for your classes to be connected.

 #### Example Type Declaraction